vesk4000/bm/_posts/2017-02-02-bitmain-antminer-s9-review-bitcoin-mining.md

 <p>Compared to any previous device crammed into its silicon, the S9 has more hashing power which is a massive 14 TH/s (TeraHash per second).
 We combined a total of 189 chips, spread over 3 circuit boards to achieve this phenomenal hashrate.
 Not to include the 15 brief TH/s spike that happened late 2011, a single S9 unit boasts a hashrate equivalent to the peak capacity of the entire Bitcoin network from its bootstrapping until mid-2012!</p>

-<h2>Let’s compute the projected profits from all that hashpower via CoinWarz’ Bitcoin mining calculator:</h2>
+<p>Let’s compute the projected profits from all that hashpower via CoinWarz’ Bitcoin mining calculator:</p>

 <p>Bear in mind that Power Cost will be depending to your location and that Difficulty differs every two weeks, usually to the upside.
 Always remember that during post-halving, a number of marginal miners will most likely be pushed to either upgrade to a better hardware or shut down.</p>